guoyu07/meta64/readme.md

 Jackrabbit Oak is an Adobe-sponsored Open Source project for creating the best world class JCR implementation.
 It is extremely high performance and hugely scalable largely due to Lucene as the search technology in use, and also because of MongoDB.
 As with any "NoSQL" the primary concern is indeed performance and scalability so the ACID transactions of an RDBMS are sacrificed for the "eventually consistent" model offered by a NoSQL approach.

 ## About the Developer
-Sbnode is a FOSS (Free Open Source Software) project created by Clay Ferguson.
+SubNode is a FOSS (Free Open Source Software) project created by Clay Ferguson.
 I'm a Java Developer living in Dallas, Texas.
 I have 25 years of coding experience consisting of 10 years of C++ followed by 16 years of Java, primarily on Web Apps, and mostly on analytical systems, accounting systems, and other database-intensive kinds of applications.

 **linkedin.com:** http://www.linkedin.com/in/wclayf
 **GitHub:** https://github.com/Clay-Ferguson